odoo/owl/tools/owl-vision/README.md

 ![Syntax highlight preview](https://raw.githubusercontent.com/odoo/owl/master/tools/owl-vision/assets/syntax_highlight.png)

-This extension also adds a small Component snippet to allow you to create beautiful components as fast as possible!
+This extension also adds:
+- A basic component snippent.
+- "Go to definition" providers for component tags in xml or in inline templates.

 ## Commands